haniii88/new-things-every-day-83/README.md

-/* New Things Every Day — Da 83 */
+/* New Things Every Day — Day 83 */
 /* Generates a daily activity log with a random value */

 function dailyLog83() {